purplesyringa/site/blog/programming-used-to-be-free/index.md

 intro: |
 ---

-I've been meaning to write this post for a while.
-The release of Mythos finally motivated me enough -- it seems to be the turning point for [related opinions](https://tanyaverma.sh/2026/04/10/closing-of-the-frontier.html) to begin to appear in mainstream discourse.
+The appearance of [Mythos](https://www.anthropic.com/glasswing) -- a private LLM allegedly capable of finding a multitude of [0-days](https://en.wikipedia.org/wiki/Zero-day_vulnerability) -- has made people [concerned about being denied powerful tools](https://tanyaverma.sh/2026/04/10/closing-of-the-frontier.html).
+This seems to be a turning point in the mainstream discourse, and it motivated me to complete the think piece I've been meaning to write for a while.

-I have a worry regarding LLMs, but it's not a common critique from the anti-AI crowd.
-While I share some reservations, frankly it's not what gives me the most angst, and so I hope you find this think piece thought-provoking even if your beliefs differ.
+I have a related worry regarding LLMs.
+Just so that we're clear, it's not a common critique from the anti-AI crowd, like ethics or quality.
+While I share some reservations, frankly it's not what gives me the most angst.
+My intent is to make this post thought-provoking even if your beliefs on this topic entirely differ from mine.

 ### Backstory

-I'm going to start a little personal with this one.
+I'm going to start a little personal.

 I started programming as a child in the beginning of 2010s, thanks to my dad.
 He didn't work as a software developer, so he insisted on using the technology he used and understood: QBasic.
 It's an MS-DOS IDE for BASIC back from 35 years ago, and it was what you'd expect from such old software: a slow interpreter, 80x25 text mode output, 16 (!) colors in graphical mode, and a white-on-blue-background editor.